nasa/icarous/README.md

 Note that you need root previleges.
 When running ICAROUS on an embedded platform, one can make use of the `nohup` or `screen` command to avoid termination when a terminal is closed.

-The intf_tbl.c located under `cFS/apps/interface/fsw/tables` defines parameters required to configure the serial port settings to connect to an autopilot.
+The intf_tbl.c located under `cFS/apps/ardupilot/fsw/tables` defines parameters required to configure the serial port settings to connect to an autopilot.
+Similarly gsIntf_tbl.c contains parameters that configure the connection to a ground station (radio link or a socket connection).

 The various parameters that control the behavior of ICAROUS can be found in `cFS/bin/ram/icarous.txt`.
 The default parameters found in icarous.txt were selected after several flight tests to yield acceptable performances.